Can Cats Eat Onions? Vet Reviewed Health & Safety Guide

 It’s common for pet owners to share their food with their pets.
 Many pet parents treat their pets similar to children, and it can be difficult to deny anything to your beloved pet.
 Most foods are harmless and simply offer a tasty treat to your beloved feline.
 But some foods can be unhealthy for your cat, even if they’re perfectly fine for humans to consume.

 Onions are one of these foods.
 They have loads of health benefits for you, but for your cat, onions can be a fatal food.
-Luckily, a tiny taste of onion shouldn’t drop your cat in its tracks, but if your cat ingests any amount of onion, it should get immediate veterinary attention.
+Luckily, a tiny taste of onion shouldn’t drop your cat in its tracks, but if your cat ingests any amount of onion, they should get immediate veterinary attention.
 In this article, we’re going to take a look at why onions are toxic to cats and what you should do if your cat happens to eat an onion.

 Why Are Onions Toxic to Cats?

 Onions are toxic to cats.
 Onion toxicity can also be caused by other members of the vegetable group Allium which includes garlic, chives, leek, etc. Onion poisoning can cause dehydration, an upset stomach, and is even fatal in some cases.
 Onions can also break down the red blood cells in your cat’s blood, causing hemolytic anemia, which can happen if your cat ingests onion in any form.

 Even in tiny doses, onions can cause numerous health problems for felines.
 However, the severity of the issues your cat is likely to experience is dose-dependent.
 If your cat eats only a small amount of onion, then its reaction may not be too severe.
 That said, it doesn’t take much onion to cause a major reaction and potentially deadly consequences.
 For this reason, it’s recommended that you seek veterinary assistance without delay.